 If you have First off, what are cognitive assessments?

 Simply put, a cognitive assessment test measures an individual’s ability to think critically.
 By focusing on crucial mental processes, these tests can evaluate the subject’s ability to reason, solve problems, comprehend ideas, and learn quickly.
-They are distinct from behavioral assessment tests, which are also an important part of the recruitment process thanks to their ability to reveal how employees behave in work situations and what natural tendencies they tend to exhibit.
+They are distinct from behavioral assessment tests, which are also an essential part of the recruitment process thanks to their ability to reveal how employees behave in work situations and what natural tendencies they tend to exhibit.

 General cognitive ability appears to be relevant to work performance even when job specifics vary.
 In other words, while skill requirements vary greatly among different jobs, general cognitive ability contributes to success in many fields, especially for jobs with complex responsibilities.

 This is because people with greater cognitive ability tend to learn new tasks more quickly and absorb new information more readily.
 Cognitive ability is actually a rather broad concept that includes many types of mental processes.
 Verbal and mathematical aptitude are the abilities most typically tested, but a well-designed cognitive assessment interview scrutinizes various areas.

 Therefore, a cognitive assessment test results are much more nuanced than a simple IQ (intelligence quotient) score.
 When used in conjunction with behavioral assessment tests, cognitive assessments help assure that hiring decisions are in the organization's best interest and that individuals with the greatest chance of success are selected.